istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

 ## Mutual TLS errors

-If you suspect problems with mutual TLS, first ensure that [Citadel is healthy](/docs/ops/troubleshooting/repairing-citadel/), and second ensure that [keys and certificates are being delivered](/docs/ops/troubleshooting/security-issues/) to sidecars properly.
+If you suspect problems with mutual TLS, first ensure that [Citadel is healthy](#repairing-citadel), and second ensure that [keys and certificates are being delivered](#keys-and-certificates-errors) to sidecars properly.

 If everything appears to be working so far, the next step is to verify that the right [authentication policy](/docs/tasks/security/authn-policy/) is applied and the right destination rules are in place.

-## Citadel is not behaving properly
+## Citadel is not behaving properly {#repairing-citadel}

 {{< warning >}}
 Citadel does not support multiple instances.
 Running multiple Citadel instances